malaysia-ai/infra/airflow/README.md

 #### - Using custom image

-Before installing the Helm Chart, provide the Docker image you made and uploaded to the registry.

-This image will run your Airflow setup stated in [airflow.yaml](https://github.com/malaysia-ai/infra/blob/main/airflow/airflow.yaml#L68):
+Before installing the Helm Chart, provide the Docker image you made and uploaded to the registry [airflow.yaml](https://github.com/malaysia-ai/infra/blob/main/airflow/airflow.yaml#L68).
+This image will run your Airflow setup.

 ```bash